haltosan/post/drop/README.md

 bash timebomb.sh "[time]" "[command]"
 ```
 The time needs to be entered in the following crontab format:

  min hour dayOfMonth monthOfYear dayOfWeek

 0-59 0-23    1-31       1-12      0-6 (sunday=0)

-leave '\*' to have it wildcard
+Leave '\*' to have it wildcard

-example: 3 12 20 9 \*
+Example: 3 12 20 9 \*

-this will run at 12:03am on every sept 20
+This will run at 12:03am on every sept 20

+Also, the parameters need to be enclosed in quotes